sarveshguru/travellagency/README.md

 ## 📜 Project Description

-The **Travel Agency Website** provides a seamless platform for exploring travel packages, booking trips, and learning about the agency.
+The **Travel Agency** provides a seamless platform for exploring travel packages, booking trips, and learning about the agency.
 It ensures a user-friendly experience with real-time interactions and responsive design.

 ### 🚀 Features